schafeld/shopware-tutorial-olli/AI_DOCUMENTS/LEARNING_SHOPWARE/DAY_2.5_STOREFRONT_DEVELOPMENT.md

 {% endblock %}
 ```

-The AI-generated exercise was again faulty, i.e. had the wrong block names and file locations.
+**🤓 Developer notes:** The AI-generated exercise was again faulty, i.e. had the wrong block names and file locations.
 Here's how the actual template to extend from and modify was found:

 - Look for CSS class `product-detail-price-container` to find the template for price display on a PDP.